skarlekar/fargate-patterns/README.md

 > generated in one script to subsequent ones.

 ### Setup Instructions
+#### AWS IAM setup for executing the AWS CLI commands
+To be able to run the aws cli commands in

 #### Environment setup
 Start a brand new EC2 instance running Ubuntu 16.04 LTS as your development environment.